DannyNemer/dotfiles/README.md

 - `sleepnow` Puts system to sleep.

 - `vol $number` Sets system volume to `$number` on a scale of 0 to 10.

+- `odb` Opens current directory on Dropbox.com (if it is in your Dropbox folder).
+This is useful for file recovery.